dgrnbrg/spiral/README.md

 In this example, we see how to use the `constant-response` handler, which is the simplest Async Ring handler available.
 It always returns the same response.

-After we create the app, we use `to-httpkit` to make it Http-Kit compatible, and then we pass it to the Http-Kit server to start the application.
+After we create the app, we use `to-httpkit` to make it http-kit compatible, and then we pass it to the http-kit server to start the application.

 ### Running traditional Ring apps on Async Ring